bridge-codes/bridge/www/docs/bridge-studio.md

 ![Bridge Studio Schema](../static/studio/studio-header.svg)

-## Deploying your Bridge API to Bridge Studio
+## Connecting your Bridge API to Bridge Studio

 ### Using the CLI